How to design parts for CNC machining

 In general, a machined cavity should be no deeper than four times the width of the cavity.
-This helps to avoid tool deflection and prevents chips from getting stuck in the cavity and causing problems.
+This helps to avoid tool deflection and prevents chips getting stuck in the cavity and causing problems.

 Although CNC machines can make very fine cuts in the workpiece, machining very thin walls can result in a lack of stability.
 When machining plastic, very thin walls can easily deform, so it is often best to keep walls a reasonable thickness.

 How thin these walls can go ultimately depends on the machine and material used.
-Metals are more resilient, and can — at a stretch — go as thin as half a millimeter.
+Metals are more resilient, and can — at a stretch — go as thin half a millimeter.
 Walls machined from plastics, on the other hand, should be around twice that thickness at a minimum.

 CNC machined parts often have threads for screws or other fasteners, so that multiple parts may be attached together.
 Unlike 3D printed parts, for example, machined parts are highly amenable to threads, since there are cutting tools made specifically for them.

-These thread mills can create a highly accurate thread in either plastic or metal but are not the only way to create threads.
+These thread mills can create a highly accurate thread in either plastic or metal, but are not the only way to create threads.
 Other tools for creating threads include cut taps and form taps.

 As with holes and cavities, threads made using taps should only go so deep into the machined part.